Wachau: Schallaburg Castle

 Schallaburg Castle, located in the municipality of Schollach, is one of the best-known Renaissance style castles in Lower Austria north of the Alps.
 Schallaburg Renaissance Castle is located 5 km from Melk, in the region known as Mostviertel.
 The central part of the castle was built in the Middle Ages, in 1572, by the Lose Steiner dynasty.
 It depicts a unique combination of a Romanesque residential castle and the Gothic chapel, patterned on the Italian palazzo style, which was in vogue then.
 Aesthetically built, it has a well-decorated two-storied arcaded court with elegant cantilevered staircases and a courtyard.
 The decorations are in terracotta mosaic vividly depicting mythological figures, gods, masks and remarkable human beings and animals; a legendary mythical figurine here is known as "Hundefräulein" (a female human figure with a dog's head).
-At the gate entrance to the castle, there are two large "smoke-spewing dragons", each 30 m long and 6 m high, which is favourite entertainment spot for the children to slide down its mouth from the top.
+At the gate entrance to the castle, there are two large "smoke-spewing dragons", each 30 m long and 6 m high.
 Its culturally rich Mannerist gardens have wide range of roses, ornamental trees and bushes and herbs planted in the gardens in the town, as also two Renaissance apple orchards.

 Steiner Tor

 Steiner Tor is a-preserved gate in the city of Krems, originally built in the late 15th century but refashioned in the Baroque style.
 It is considered the symbol of the city.
 Until the last third of the 19th century, the city of Krems was surrounded by a wall.
 This was systematically razed, and three gates were also removed.
 From 2005, celebrating the 700-year anniversary of the city rights, the Steiner Tor was restored as much to its original as possible.

-Outside the portal are towers flanking both sides, which, like the lower floor of the gate, date from the late Middle Ages.
-On the right of the archway is a small stone coat of arms mentioning Emperor Friedrich III, and the year 1480 in Roman numerals.
-This is believed to date the restoration of the fortifications that had become necessary because of the destruction wrought by Hungarian troops in 1477.
-The tower building dates from much more recently, and dates to the Baroque period during the reign of Maria Theresa, 1756.
-Outside the gate, the Steiner Tor was originally threatened by flooding from the Danube.
-On the inner side of the stone door is a mounted memorial which commemorates such a disaster in 1573.
-In the immediate vicinity of the Steiner Tor is a shopping centre.